Shivam1030/CareerStack_Project/README.md

 Then it identifies:

-* matched skills
+* Matched skills
-* missing skills
+* Missing skills

 ---

-## 📚 How Course Recommendation Works
+## How Course Recommendation Works

 Each course stores: